Brainvibe/Milestone1/README.md

 + **Slack Feedback**

--Asked feedback in 'Peer-Code-Review' where it has been identified an issue with the form size on tablets and lack of validation in the contact form.
+Asked feedback in 'Peer-Code-Review' where it has been identified an issue with the form size on tablets and lack of validation in the contact form.

++ **Non-automated testing**

+Contact form:

+        Went to the "Contact Us" page
+        Tried to submit the empty form and verify that an error message about the required fields appears Tried to submit the form with an invalid email address and verify that a relevant error message appears Tried to submit the form with all inputs valid and verified that it was accepted.

+Links:

+        Checked all links especially the footer social icons, to make sure they were opening on a new tab correctly.

 ## Deployment

 The project was deployed through [Github Pages](https://brainvibe.github.io/Milestone1/)